julianpetrich/fantasy_bundesliga/README.md

 As there isn't an official API that you can use to download the game's data, I've built a scraper that fetches the official data straight from the Bundesliga website.

+You can find the notebook explaining the data scraping and the linear optimization [here](https://github.com/julianpetrich/fantasy_bundesliga/blob/master/initial_team.ipynb)